Home AI/ML Mastering Custom Commands in Claude Code: The Definitive Guide to Automating Your Development Workflow

 5. Summarize what was done

 Key Takeaway: Advanced commands combine multiple techniques: argument parsing, environment detection, checkpoints for human approval, and integration with CLAUDE.md.
-The key is designing workflows that are powerful but still give you control at critical decision points.
+The objective is to design workflows that are capable while retaining human control at critical decision points.

-Choosing between project commands and user commands is a design decision that affects your team’s workflow.
-Here is a detailed comparison to help you decide where each command should live.
+The choice between project and user commands is a design decision that affects team workflow.
+The following detailed comparison clarifies where each type of command should reside.

 Aspect Project Commands User Commands